Tr1pl3x/MyExpenseTracker/backend/README.md

-# 💰 Expense Tracker API
+# 💰 Expense Tracker API - Complete Documentation

 A serverless FastAPI backend for tracking personal expenses with user authentication and analytics, deployable on Vercel with Neon PostgreSQL database.

 ## 📋 Table of Contents